ClickHouse/ClickHouse/docs/en/sql_reference/statements/grant.md

 Also `john` has the `GRANT OPTION` privilege, so it can grant other users with privileges of the same or the smaller scope.

 Specifying privileges you can use asterisk (`*`) instead of a table or a database name.
 For example, the `GRANT SELECT ON db.* TO john` query allows `john` to perform the `SELECT` query over all the tables in `db` database.
 Also, you can omit database name.
-In this case privileges are granted for current database.
+In this case privileges are granted for current database, for example: `GRANT SELECT ON * TO john` grants the privilege on all the tables in the current database, `GRANT SELECT ON mytable TO john` grants the privilege on the `mytable` table in the current database.

 You can grant multiple privileges to multiple accounts in one query.
 The query `GRANT SELECT, INSERT ON *.* TO john, petya` allows accounts `john` and `petya` to perform the `INSERT` and `SELECT` queries over all the tables in all the databases on the server.